-Best Beginner Guitars for 2020 [Our Reviews and Comparisons]
+Best Beginner Guitar for 2023 [Our Reviews and Comparisons]

 Music Authority may collect a share of sales or other compensation from the links on this page.

-Our Best Best Beginner Guitars Reviews and Comparisons
+Our Best Best Beginner Guitar Reviews and Comparisons

 1. Fender CD-60SCE

 The highlight of CD-60SCE is its dreadnought cutaway style, which makes it easy to use the lower frets by giving you access to more frets.
 Spruce wood has been incorporated in crafting the top of the guitar coupled with scalloped “x” bracing.